richardsa/UdacityFrontEndWebDeveloper/evaluate-news-nlp/README.md

+# Description

+This project was completed for the Udacity Front End Developer program.

+The goal of this project is to give students practice with:

+- Setting up Webpack
+- Sass styles
+- Webpack Loaders and Plugins
+- Creating layouts and page design
+- Service workers
+- Using APIs and creating requests to external urls

 # Installation Instructions

-First, clone or download this [repository](https://github.com/richardsa/UdacityFrontEndWebDeveloper) (git clone https://github.com/<username>/UdacityFrontEndWebDeveloper.git for example)
+First, clone or download this [repository](https://github.com/richardsa/UdacityFrontEndWebDeveloper) (git clone https://github.com/username/UdacityFrontEndWebDeveloper.git for example)

 Then change your directory to this procject:

 cd UdacityFrontEndWebDeveloper/evaluate-news-nlp

-Create a .env file in the root directory (evaluate-news-nlp) add your [MeaningCloud API Key](https://www.meaningcloud.com/developer/getting-started) as follows:
+Create a .env file in the root directory (evaluate-news-nlp) and add your [MeaningCloud API Key](https://www.meaningcloud.com/developer/getting-started) as follows:
 API_KEY=YOUR_MEANINGCLOUD_API_KEY

 Next run the following two commands: